KathleenDollard/DragonFruit2/ReadMe.md

 ## Notes on docs

-Unfortunately, is evolving relatively rapidly and up to date docs are challenging.
+This project evolving relatively rapidly and up to date docs are challenging.
 [The Design Overview](docs/Design/DesignOverview.md) explains how the application runs.
 The documents in the Design folder are at least OK, and those in its subfolders will not be helpful.

-This `ReadMe.md` file is also being kept up to date.
+This `ReadMe.md` file is being kept up to date.

-Issues and PRs are welcome to keep these docs current, and all other docs can be considered suspect.
+Issues and PRs are welcome to keep docs current, and all other docs can be considered suspect.
 As other documents are updated, they will be included here.

+## Non-negotiables

+- Simple, simple, simple for simple CLIs with linear scaling when using more complex features.
+- .NETStandard support.
+Also, CLIs using code written in C# 7.3 must work.
+- Let System.CommandLine do what it does really well - parsing and strong typing results.
+Wrap it to allow evolving behavior.

 ## Scenarios